soshanth/in-the-voice-of-silence/anand.md

 However, rejuvenating a lake is not an end line of the game.
 Much effort is required in maintaining the sanity of the eco-system post rejuvenating the lakes.

 This book is dedicated to the maintenance of the lakes in Bengaluru.
-All the royalty (100%) that I earn from this book directly goes to the account of Anand Malligavad’s foundation.

-The funds that we get from this book will be utilised in the maintenance of the lakes in Bengaluru.

-**“Rejuvenation of lakes have renewed the hopes in the eco-system.
-Let us work towards nurturing the hopes”.**

-### Who is Anand Malligawad?
+### More about Anand Malligawad

 - Anand's [TEDx Talks](https://www.youtube.com/watch?v=FCGQzTG2_x8)